 A case usually starts with a report of a possible chemical warfare agent incident, often from a veteran.
 To substantiate the circumstances surrounding an incident, the investigator searches for documentation from operational, intelligence, and environmental logs.
 This focuses the investigation on a specific time, date, and location, clarifies the conditions under which the incident occurred, and determines whether there is "hard," as well as anecdotal, evidence.

-The investigator searches available medical records to determine if any personnel were injured by the incident.
+The investigator searches available medical records to determine if anyone was injured by the incident.
 Deaths, injuries, sicknesses, etc., near the time and location of an incident are noted and considered.
 Medical experts are asked to provide information about any alleged chemical warfare agent casualties.

 Additionally, the investigator contacts agencies and organizations that may be able to provide additional clarifying information about the case.
 These would include, but not be limited to: